History of the Tampa Bay Buccaneers: 2024: Buccaneers one and done in the playoffs

 The Buccaneers started off the season 3–1, with wins against playoff-bound teams Washington, Detroit, and Philadelphia.
 However, they lost five of their next six games to slide to 4–6.
 The mid-season slump saw two overtime losses, a last-second loss to the 49ers, but most troublesome, a season sweep by division rival Atlanta, along with a season-ending injury to wide receiver Chris Godwin.
 The team rebounded after their bye week, winning six out of their final seven games to finish to 10–7.
 Tampa Bay improved on their 9–8 record from 2023 and won the NFC South for a franchise-best fourth consecutive season following a victory against the New Orleans Saints to close out the regular season and the 3rd seed of the playoffs.
 However, in heartbreaking fashion, the Buccaneers would lose in the Wild Card playoff game at home to the Washington Commanders by a score of 23–20, allowing the Commanders to win their first playoff game since 2005.

+2025: Buccaneers miss playoffs

+The Buccaneers started strong with a 6–2 record.
+After their week 9 bye, they would collapse to a 7–9 record.
+Despite beating NFC South rival Carolina Panthers in Week 18 to finish 8–9, the Atlanta Falcons' victory over rival New Orleans Saints the next day gave the division title to the Panthers, eliminating the Buccaneers.